 - The name of the news release/fundamental indicator to be traded.
-Here, there may be a clickable link which shows a drop-down bar with the explanation of what the specific indicator measures and its importance to the economy of the affected country.
+Here, there may be a clickable link that shows a drop-down bar with an explanation of what the specific indicator measures and its importance to the economy of the affected country.

-- A volatility meter which is shown in several formats.
-Common formats include stars, colour codes (red, amber and green) or exclamation marks (one, two or three which may or may not be colour-coded).
+- A volatility meter is shown in several formats.
+Common formats include stars, color codes (red, amber, and green), or exclamation marks (one, two, or three which may or may not be color-coded).
 This indicates the impact that the news item is likely to have on the affected currency.
-The range is from low to medium and then high impact (depicted by red colour, 5 stars or three exclamation marks).
+The range is from low to medium and then high impact (depicted by red color, 5 stars, or three exclamation marks).
 The only tradable news item is that with high market impact.
-The spectrum of what constitutes high impact news is forever changing with the dynamics of the global economy.
+The spectrum of what constitutes high-impact news is forever changing with the dynamics of the global economy.

 - A column for the Actual number.

 - A column for the Previous number (may not always be present).